PiotrCenda/ai-constraint-programming/README.md

 The rest will be taken care of automatically.
 You can check the `GRADE.md` file for your grade / test results.
 Be aware that it may take some time (up to one hour) till this file appears / gets updated.

+## Off-line Tests

+Assignments contain (experimental) offline checkers.
+If you open project `lab-02.mzp`, you will see that every model has option to `run+check` instead of just `run`.
+The checker will give you feedback if the solution found according to your model is correct.

+Off-line tests are there only to assist you, they don't impact the grade which is set by Bobot.

 ## Lab Instructions